exoscale/terraform-provider-exoscale/docs/resources/sks_cluster.md

 - `audit` (Block List, Max: 1) Parameters for Kubernetes Audit configuration (may only be enabled at creation time) (see [below for nested schema](#nestedblock--audit))
 - `auto_upgrade` (Boolean) Enable automatic upgrading of the control plane version.
 - `cni` (String) The CNI plugin that is to be used.
 Available options are "calico" or "cilium".
 Defaults to "calico".
 Setting empty string will result in a cluster with no CNI.
+- `create_default_security_group` (Boolean) ❗ Creates an ad-hoc security group based on the choice of the selected CNI (may only be set at creation time).
 - `description` (String) A free-form text describing the cluster.
 - `enable_karpenter` (Boolean) Indicates whether to deploy Karpenter for cluster autoscaling.
 - `enable_kube_proxy` (Boolean) ❗ Indicates whether to deploy the Kubernetes network proxy. (may only be set at creation time)